areebarshad/ML-Driven-Sector-ETF-Prediction/README.md

-# S%P 500 Sector Prediction: Machine Learning for Financial Forecasting
+# ML-Driven-Sector-ETF-Prediction : Machine Learning for Financial Forecasting

 ## Overview

-- The S&P 500 Sector Prediction project aims to evaluate and predict the returns of various S%P 500 sector ETFs.
+- The ML-Driven-Sector-ETF-Prediction project aims to evaluate and predict the returns of various S%P 500 sector ETFs.
 - The core goal is to identify which sectors offer the best risk-adjusted returns and explore whether predictive models can accurately forecast sector performance using historical price and volatility data.
 - This project utilises *LightGBM*, a powerful gradient boosting framework, to build and evaluate return predictive models across multiple sectors.